 The Imposter Syndrome & Being Better Than Perfect

 It’s always been a bit of a puzzle for me: is perfectionism a good or a bad thing?
-In my psychology training it was was mostly discussed as a problem as it led to unrealistic goals and standards, stress disorders and often burnout.
-In fact, I’ve spent a good deal of my professional life helping successful, yet quite distressed, perfectionistic people who’ve even been suicidal when their imperfections have become public.
+In my psychology training it was was mostly presented as a problem – because of its unrealistic goals and standards it often leads to stress disorders and sometimes burnout.

-I’ve known many high performers who attribute their sustained success to their perfectionism, and they don’t always display the negative emotional, physical and psychological features so often accompanying perfectionism.
-On the contrary, they value their perfectionism and very understandably reject my misguided attempts to deprive them of their formula for success!
+And here’s the conundrum: I’ve known many high performers who attribute their success to their perfectionism, and they don’t display negative emotional, physical and psychological features of perfectionism.
+On the contrary, they value their perfectionism and very understandably reject my misguided attempts to deprive them of their very formula for success!

-So how can we tell the difference in our motivations?
+So how can we tell the difference between strivings and concerns?
 It shows up in our thinking:

 Is it: I try to do my best in everything I do?

 Or is it: My best just never seems good enough?